af19/grunt-lemonsync/README.md

 #### options.theme_api_code (required)
 Type: `String`

-The API code for the theme you want to upload to.
+A unique code to identify your theme in LemonStand's backend.
+The code can contain only Latin symbols, digits and the hyphen symbol.

+#### options.theme_repository (required)
+Type: `String`

+The public git repository to download the theme from.
+A `/theme` directory will be added to to your project.

+- GitHub - `github:owner/name` or simply `owner/name`
+- GitLab - `gitlab:owner/name`
+- Bitbucket - `bitbucket:owner/name`

-### Usage Examples
+### Basic Usage Examples

 In this example, the LemonStand Access Token is loaded via a JSON file.